-Imagine being excited to get to your workout only to begin your first exercise and realize that you are already too tired to continue on…
+Imagine being excited to get to your working out only to begin your first exercise and realize that you are already too tired to continue on…

 This is a tell-tale sign that you are likely not taking care of 3 main goals of proper pre-workout nutrition.